opencog/atomese-simd/README.md

   an experimental effort to understand the generic mathematical theory of interfacing Atomese to arbitrary unknown sensory devices, and to able to use them to obtain streams of data.
-This includes the abstract defintion of a "motor", which is a device that can cause changes to the external world (such as movement or manipulation of objects).
+This includes the abstract definition of a "motor", which is a device that can cause changes to the external world (such as movement or manipulation of objects).
 * The [Motor](https://github.com/opencog/motor) system, which attempts
   to define a simpler, more practical and mundane way of using Atomese to work with external devices.
-* An obsolete gateway to ROS, the Robot Operating System.
+* Obsolete gateways to ROS, the Robot Operating System, to Minecraft (via MineRL & Malmo), to Unity, the game engine, and many more.

 Interfacing to GPU subsystems, such as CUDA or OpenCL, or any of a large variety of systems built on these, such as TensorFlow, offer a non-trivial exercise for testing and guiding the Atomese sensori-motor interfaces.

+At the narrowest level, the interfaces here simply move vectors to and from GPUs and invoke GPU kernels to perform processing on them.
+More broadly, the interfaces here explore some of the more complex APIs commonly used by major systems to communicate data across channels and process it on remote servers (such as GPUs).

 The effort here attempts to find a balance between abstract mathematical theory and a practical, usable interface.
 The generic